revilowaldow/BITC/Sessions/2025/08 10 - Session 50.md

 A joining

-I feel like I gain senses
+I feel like I gain senses and knowledge